yanntm/ITS-Tools-MCC/README.md

 As this tool conforms to the Model-Checking contest rules, please see the [MCC instructions](https://mcc.lip6.fr/pdf/MCC2020-SubmissionManual.pdf) to see how these `BenchKit_head.sh` scripts are meant to be invoked, and what is expected outputs from the tool in terms of verdict reporting.

-To install, simply clone this repository and run `install_all.sh` script.
+To install, simply clone this repository and run `install.sh` script.
 This build is Linux specific as these are the conditions in the contest.

 To analyze a model you need : a `model.pnml` Petri net and an `Examination.xml` property file in the current working directory.

 Then define the environment variables `BK EXAMINATION` (to one of `ReachabilityDeadlock,UpperBounds,ReachabilityCardinality,ReachabilityFireability,LTLFireability,LTLCardinality,CTLFireability,CTLCardinality`) and `BK TIME CONFINEMENT` (in seconds).

-If you are not running in the default MCC path `/home/mcc/BenchKit`, also define `BK_BIN_PATH` to the installation folder where you ran `./install_all.sh`.
+If you are not running in the default MCC path `/home/mcc/BenchKit`, also define `BK_BIN_PATH` to the installation folder where you ran `./install.sh`.

 Finally invoke `BenchKit_head.sh` script.